 Conducting practice audits can be straightforward and in this video the team from Litchdon Medical Practice discuss practical considerations when conducting audits of antibiotic prescribing.

-Watch this video and then the next video will be another example of how useful an antibiotic audit was to a different GP Practice.
+Watch this video and then the next video will be another example of how useful an antibiotic audit was to a different clinician practice.

 © BSAC & PHE TARGET